python-js1211/sense-net-projects/README.md

   will have the effect of more (possibly spurious) boxes identified in each input image.

+- `color_space`: A string which is One of `['rgb', 'rgba', 'bgr', 'bgra']`.
+The first three letters give the order of the color channels (red, blue, and green) in the input tensors that will be passed to the model.
+The final presense or absence of an `'a'` indicates that an alpha channel will be present (which will be ignored).
+This can be useful to match the color space of the output model to that provided by another library, such as open CV.
+Note that TensorFlow uses RGB ordering by default, and all files read by tensorflow are automatically read as RGB files.
+This argument is generally only necessary if `input_image_format` is `'pixel_values'`, and will possibly break predictions if specified when the input is a file.

 - `image_path_prefix`: A string directory indicating the path where images are to be found for image predictions.
 When an image path is passed at prediction time, this string is prepended to the given